meysamrazmi/4fasl/sites/all/modules/calendar_systems/README.txt

   You can use calendar_systems_get_calendar_instance($calendar_system = NULL, $language = NULL) to get and instance of a calendar system.
-  For exmaple to get an instance of iranian calendar system :
+  For example to get an instance of iranian calendar system :
   $calendar = calendar_systems_get_calendar_instance('iranian');
   $calendar->date('Y-m-d',time());